laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/12-send-check-out-mutation-with-graphql-as-an-authorized-user.md

 [Video Link](https://egghead.io/lessons/graphql-send-a-checkout-mutation-with-graphql-as-an-authorized-user)

-# 12. Send a checkOut Mutation with GraphQL as an Authorized User

 ## Summary

 In this lesson we learn how to how to send a mutation based on current data to check out pets.